Wednesday, March 27, 2019

 Finding the Deal of the Century, Mom version

 Originally $99.99, now marked $7.49.
-(I love that they put an exclamation mark after NOW) I flagged down an associate to ask her if this was correct.
+I flagged down an associate to ask her if this was correct.
 YES, it was.
 SOLD!
 I took the ticket up to the front, rounded up my sale to the nearest dollar, and with tax it was $9 even.
-NINE DOLLARS.
 I texted the pic to Firstborn thinking he would snub it, and we could put it in the Lounge, but no, he wanted it.
 So he and Hubby picked it up last night and took it to his apartment.

 I was fairly pleased with myself!